JuliaLang/julia/DISTRIBUTING.md

 the distribution created by the techniques described herein will be GPL licensed, as various dependent libraries such as `FFTW`, `Rmath`, `SuiteSparse`, and `git` are GPL licensed.
-We do hope to have a non-GPL distribution Julia in the future.
+We do hope to have a non-GPL distribution of Julia in the future.

 Linux
 -----

-`make dist` creates a tarball that contains a fully functional Julia installation.
+On Linux, `make dist` creates a tarball that contains a fully functional Julia installation.
 If you wish to create a distribution package such as a `.deb`, or `.rpm`, some extra effort is needed.
 See the [julia-debian](http://github.com/staticfloat/julia-debian) repository for an example of what metadata is needed for creating `.deb` packages for Debian and Ubuntu-based systems.
-Although we have not yet experimented with it for julia, [Alien](https://wiki.debian.org/Alien) could be used to generate packages for various linux distributions.
+Although we have not yet experimented with it, [Alien](https://wiki.debian.org/Alien) could be used to generate Julia packages for various linux distributions.

 Julia looks for git versioning information when building.
 If it does not find the git executable or the `.git/` directory is unreadable,